oscdev-io/birdplan/docs/protocol-bgp.md

 Origination of BGP prefixes, generally we set these to `blackhole` to avoid TTL loops.

+When the destination is set as a `blackhole`, an additional large community (OWN_ASN, 1200, 2) will be added.
+This will result in all iBGP peers blackholing the originated range.

 Origination can be specified as per below example...
 ```yaml
 ...